TatuHolkko/battleship-ai/README.md

 2. The list of ships to be placed on the board

 and returns a matrix that contains the number of times each square was occupied through out all possible configurations of ships.
+The square with the highest number is the one with the highest probability of containing a ship.

 ## The algorithm